 (2) A solid review of applicable standards relating to that type of work; and,

-(3) A thorough understanding of types of solutions to control or eliminate the hazards
+(3) A thorough understanding of types of solutions to control or eliminate the hazards.

-Competent Person - April 4-5, 2016 course in Baton Rouge.
+To assist in preparing your competent person in fall protection, we encourage you to register for Roco's Fall Protection Competent Person - April 4-5, 2016 course in Baton Rouge.
 This course will provide practical experience in recognizing fall hazards and developing appropriate measures for reducing or eliminating those hazards.